U.S. Army Reserve Establishing Energy Microgrid Cyber Resilience Protocols

-Independent security researchers attempt to "Hack the Army Microgrid" at Fort Hunter Liggett, CA. The assessment, based on a "bug bounty" model, was conducted by 11 pre-vetted independent security researchers over four consecutive days to look for exploitable vulnerabilities in the installation’s solar-powered microgrid.
-Fort Hunter Liggett’s assessment will set the precedent for cyber commissioning of future microgrids.
+The Army Reserve Installation Management Directorate and Fort Hunter Liggett, in cooperation with the Defense Digital Service (DDS) and industry-partner Bugcrowd, conducted the “Hack the Army Microgrid” cyber resilience assessment at Fort Hunter Liggett, CA. The assessment, based on a "bug bounty" model, was conducted by 11 pre-vetted independent security researchers over four consecutive days to look for exploitable vulnerabilities in the installation’s solar-powered microgrid.
+Fort Hunter Liggett’s “Hack The Army Microgrid” assessment will set the precedent for cyber commissioning of future microgrids.

+“After a decade of sustainability and resilience projects, Fort Hunter Liggett has led the Department of Defense in establishing an energy microgrid powered by clean renewable resources for use during times of utility disruption,” explained Col. Stephen S. Trotter, Garrison Commander.
+“Now we’re taking it a step further to ensure the cybersecurity of the system is hardened.
+With threats to California power grids from drought conditions and wildfires to man-made attacks, our backup energy system must be reliable to support our Soldiers and the mission.”

+Microgrid cyber resilience initiatives started nearly three years ago when Fort Hunter Liggett was asked to participate in a project for DDS Hack the Pentagon portfolio.
+DDS, under the Department of Defense’s Chief Digital and Artificial Intelligence Office, facilitates bug bounties to enable ethical hackers to find and address vulnerabilities in a rapid, cost-effective way before the adversary does.
+Fort Hunter Liggett and DDS started attending hacking events in 2022 as the initial step to vet ideas and generate interest in testing the microgrid cybersecurity in the ethical hacker community.
+With the Army Reserve-funded installation’s microgrid project completion and commissioning taking place in September 2024, the team got to work enlisting the help of industry partner Bugcrowd to manage a “Hack the Army Microgrid” bug bash to find vulnerabilities.

 |Date Taken: